jdersch/PERQemu/PERQemu/Readme.txt

   Merge the experiments back into the master branch once the new Z80 and all of the new features are reasonably stable:
   - True Z80 emulation
+  - PERQ-1 CIO (new Z80) support: updated to run new Z80 ROMs
   - Runs on 64-bit Mono/MacOS (no 32-bit WinForms limitation)
   - SDL2 for improved display performance, in theory :-|
   - Unified PERQ media storage architecture and file format